rastsislaux/beeforgrub2/README.md

 More info about specification:<br>https://systemd.io/BOOT_LOADER_SPECIFICATION/

 ### How to use
-1. Run it from terminal using "sudo python beeforgrub2.py" or "sudo ./beeforgrub2" (if you have it as a binary)
+1. Run it from terminal using "python beefg.py" or "./beefg" (if you have it as a binary)
 2. Choose an entry you want to edit or create a new one
 3. Edit what you need and Save or Delete